 In this subsection we analysed the relationship between industry dynamics indicators (entry rate and high-growth firm share), indicators of small firm presence (SME share and micro-enterprise share) at the industry level.
 These indicators are not strongly related to each other.
-We find a statistically significant relationship after controlling for industry and country-fixed effects only between the turnover rate and the entry rate, the entry rate and the micro-enterprise share and the SME share and the micro-enterprise share and the SME share and the micro-enterprise share.
-This suggests that the different indicators are related to different economic reallocation processes.
+We find a statistically significant relationship after controlling for industry and country-fixed effects only between the turnover rate and the entry rate, the entry rate and the micro-enterprise share and the SME share and the micro-enterprise share and the different indicators are related to different economic reallocation processes.